 Nancy specializes in diagnosing and resolving chronic injuries, pelvic dysfunctions (especially involving the coccyx), and retraining movement patterns both of injured areas and the whole body.

 Nancy has ridden horses since she was 4 years old.
-She owns two horses, Finn and Movie, with whom she competes at a high level in the equestrian sport of dressage.
+She owns two horses, Calisto and Finn, with whom she competes at a high level in the equestrian sport of dressage.
 She teaches clinics on rider biomechanics and posture.
-Nancy lives in Boulder with her husband Ken and two cats, Meika and Sadie.
+Nancy lives in Lafayette with her husband Ken and two cats, Meika and Sadie.

 - 2009 Fellow, American Academy of Orthopedic and Manual Physical Therapists (FAAOMPT)

-- Primary Faculty for Functional Gait for the Institute of Physical Art
+- Faculty for Functional Gait and Functional Mobilization Lower Quadrant for the Institute of Physical Art

 - 2004 Fellow, Functional Manual Therapy Fellowship (FMTF), Institute of Physical Art